 Kristian Bertel has contributed to the National Geographic Your Shot photo community with an assignment called ‘Reflection‘.
 For this photography assignment curated by Monica C. Corcoran director at National Geographic Your Shot like us to capture a photo of reflection.
-As we begin a new year, I find myself planning for the future while reflecting on the past, as many people do this time of year.
 Reflection is a powerful and complex thing.
 In a dictionary, you will find many definitions for it, some with multiple parts, helping to show just how layered the concept is.
 It can be an image reproduced in a mirror, a thought or idea that comes through careful meditation, or one of the many other definitions.

 Reflections on reflection

 And as such, National Geographic like to hear from each of us in our caption: How does the reflection in your photo make you feel?
 What memory does it spark?
 What statement does it make?
 What were you thinking when you shot the frame?
 Not only must your photo have a reflection in it, but your caption must also be reflective in some way.
 Nat Geo is not looking for lots of words, a simple sentence or two will do.
 What the assigmnet is about is for us to think about our caption and make it count.
 And we should as National Geographic Your Shot members not forget that the caption is another opportunity for viewers to connect with both the image and the photographer.